wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 In this example, we will use the `sendMessage.js` script to transmit a message from the sender contract on Avalanche to the receiver contract on Celo.
 The script uses [Ethers.js](https://docs.ethers.org/v6/){target=\_blank} to interact with the deployed contracts, calculate the cross-chain cost dynamically, and handle the transaction.

-Let’s break down the script step by step.
+Let's break down the script step by step.

 1. Load Configuration Files